yunkunrao/tendermint.com/content/blog/tendermint-0-9-release.md

 Notably, we make it easier to start Tendermint in-process with other applications, and we made a variety of improvements on the automation and code maintenance front.
 We also fixed some bugs, in particular in keeping Tendermint and its ABCI application in-sync after a restart.
-We also discovered a fixed a subtle bug in Tendermint's proposer selection logic.
+We also discovered and fixed a subtle bug in Tendermint's proposer selection logic.
 For more details about these and other changes, see [the changelog!](https://github.com/tendermint/tendermint/blob/master/CHANGELOG.md#090-march-6-2017).

 **Tendermint Roadmap**